How-to GuidesScanningScan Dependencies

 What the Scanner Does

 Verify it worked: Navigate to your repository in DevGuard.
 You’ll see detected vulnerabilities listed with severity scores, affected components, and fix recommendations.
+Learn more about vulnerability types and the vulnerability lifecycle.

 CI/CD Integration